Table of Contents

 Sativa strains have higher levels of THC and lower levels of CBD compared to indica.
 Sativa flowers, such as Acapulco Gold and Supernatural, peak at 23 and 22 percent THC, respectively.
 Popular indica strains, like Afghan Kush and Super Silver Haze, are slightly lower at 21 and 16 percent.

 People have used marijuana for medicinal purposes for as long as humanity has cultivated the plant.
 Healthcare providers will proscribe natural and synthetic forms of THC, depending on the ailments of the patient.
 One FDA-approved version is dronabinol.
 The drug helps mitigate nausea and vomiting that is brought on from cancer treatment and can stimulate appetite in people suffering from HIV, AIDS, or dementia.
+This use of THC is often referred to as medical marijuana, which is legal in various states but still classified as a Schedule I controlled substance.

 Just because THC can be all-natural does not inherently make it a better option than traditional prescription pills.
 THC comes with its set of risks, like any drug.
 Because cannabinoid alters the functionality of the brain, it can impair a person’s ability to make memories as well as their motor skills.
 Therefore, the National Highway Traffic Safety Administration recommends waiting three hours after ingesting cannabis before driving.

 CBD stands for cannabidiol.
 The cannabinoid is a non-psychoactive compound in marijuana responsible for feelings of relaxation and sleepiness.
 It can also minimize the chance of seizures and provide relief from pain and anxiety.
+CBD is derived from the cannabis sativa plant, which produces both CBD and THC.
+Different varieties of the cannabis sativa plant contain varying levels of these cannabinoids, with legal differences between hemp and marijuana derived from the cannabis sativa plant.

 CBD works in a parallel fashion to THC.
 The cannabinoids associates with specific receptors in the brain called CB1s and CB2s.
 These receptors are responsible for coordination, memory, thinking, and emotions as well as the immune system, respectively.
 The CBD actives these receptors, though, because it is not psychoactive, the compound will not alter a person’s state of mind.